vsrinivas/fuchsia/docs/development/drivers/concepts/device_driver_model/device-lifecycle.md

 # Device driver lifecycle

+Caution: This page may contain information that is specific to the legacy version of the driver framework (DFv1).

 Device drivers are loaded into driver host processes when it is determined they are needed.
 What determines if they are loaded or not is the binding program, which is a description of what device a driver can bind to.
 The binding program is